1sh1vam/Getting-and--Cleaning-Data/codeBook.md

-# The run_analysis.R script performs the data preparation using 5 steps required as described in the course project’s definition.
+# The run_analysis.R script performs the data preparation using the steps required as described in the course project’s definition.

 Download the dataset